-Here's how this works: imagine that one day in the Hawaiian Islands, you notice your own shadow directly at your feet while flag poles and Tiki totems cast no shadows at all.
+Here's how the principle works: Imagine that one day in the Hawaiian Islands, you notice your own shadow directly at your feet, while flag poles and Tiki totems cast no shadows at all.
 You look overhead and there is the Sun at the zenith, the highest point in the sky.
 Hawaiians call it Lahaina Noon after the name of a town on the island of Maui where this happens twice each year.
-You immediately call your friend in Puerto Rico who is unimpressed, as right at that instant she is watching a spectacular sunset with the Sun touching the waters of the Caribbean on the horizon.
-The two of you seen the Sun 90° apart on the sky, exactly one quarter of a circle apart (90°/360° = 1⁄4).
+You immediately call your friend in Puerto Rico, who is unimpressed.
+Right at that instant, she is watching a spectacular sunset, with the Sun touching the waters of the Caribbean on the horizon.
+At that moment, the two of you see the Sun 90 degrees apart in the sky, that is, exactly one-quarter of a circle apart $(90^{\circ}/360^{\circ} = \frac{1}{4})$ .
 You must therefore be a quarter of a circle, a quarter of the Earth's circumference, away from one another.
 Measure the distance between you, multiply by four, and you know the full distance around the Earth.

 This is precisely what Eratosthenes did.
-The different lengths of the shadows meant a difference of 7.2 degrees between the position of the Sun in Syene and Alexandria.
-This difference meant the two cities were 7.2°/360° or 1/50th of the way around the Earth from one another.
-Since the distance on foot between them was 5000 stadia, the entire Earth must be 250,000 stadia around.
-Depending on the precise length of a stadia, Eratosthenes' value for the Earth's circumference may be as close as 2% of the actual value we now know.
+At the moment that the Sun was directly overhead and shadows disappeared in Syene, he measured the lengths of shadows in Alexandria and concluded that there was a change in the Sun's position of 7.2 degrees.
+This difference meant that the two cities were 1/50th (7.2°/360°) of the way around the Earth from one another.
+Since the distance on foot between them was 5,000 stadia, the entire Earth, Eratosthenes reasoned, must be 250,000 stadia around.
+Depending on the precise length of a stadia, his value for the Earth's circumference may have been off by as little as 2 percent from the actual value we now know.
 More important than this precision, however, is the very idea that it could be done.

-For Eratosthenes' method to work it was vital that two distant observers be looking at the same thing (the Sun, in this case) at exactly the same time and see its different position forming different shadows in different places.
+For Eratosthenes's method to work, it was vital that two distant observers be looking at the same thing (the Sun, in this case) at exactly the same time and see it forming different shadows in different places.
 But how can we be sure that any two people on Earth are looking at the same thing in the sky at exactly the same moment?
 Simple: use a lunar eclipse.

 As early as 150 BCE, the astronomer Hipparchus suggested using lunar eclipses to determine longitude (locations east and west) around the Mediterranean.
 To do this accurately, however, requires paying attention to time.
 When the Moon moves into the shadow of the Earth and is eclipsed, everyone on the night-side of Earth sees it happen at the same instant.
-However, the local time at which each person sees the eclipse occur depends on their location east-west across the nighttime Earth.
-The reason for this is that the Earth is a sphere that is constantly spinning.
-It takes a full 24 hours to turn 360°, so the Earth must turn 15° every hour.
-If I see the lunar eclipse begin at 10:00 in the evening while my friend sees it start at 1:00 in the morning, the difference in local time is three hours.
-Since every hour of difference means we are 15° of longitude apart, a difference of three hours places us 45° around the world from one another.
+However, the local time at which each person sees the eclipse occur depends on the person's location east-west across the nighttime Earth.
+If we know the difference in local time for an event everyone experiences at once, we can tell how far east and west they must be from one another.
+Since it takes the Earth twenty-four hours to turn 360 degrees, the Earth must turn 15 degrees per hour.
+For every difference of one hour in local time, two observers must therefore be separated by 15 degrees around the Earth.
+If I see the lunar eclipse begin at 10:00 in the evening, while my friend sees it start at 1:00 in the morning, the difference in local time is three hours, and we must be 45 degrees around the world from one another.